Asymptotic accuracy of the saddlepoint approximation for maximum likelihood estimation: Main results

 where we have abbreviated $\tilde{A}=K_0''(0;\theta)^{-1}$, $\tilde{B}_\omega^T=\grad_s\grad_\omega K_0''(0;\theta)$ and $\tilde{J} = \tilde{A}^{-1} - \tilde{A}^{-1} \tilde{B}_\omega (\tilde{B}_\omega^T \tilde{A}^{-1} \tilde{B}_\omega)^{-1} \tilde{B}_\omega^T \tilde{A}^{-1}$.
 Suppose also that \eqref{GrowthBound} holds for $k\leq 2$, $1\leq k+\ell\leq 7$ and for $k=3, \ell\leq 4$.
 Then

 uniformly over $n\geq n_0$, $\xi\in\tilde{V}$. \end{enumerate} \end{theorem}

 In \refthm{MLEerrorPartiallyIdentifiable}, we are assuming, roughly, that $\omega$ is identifiable at the level of the sample mean but $\nu$ is not.
-For instance, if $\nu=\nu_0$ is fixed, the function $(s;\omega)\mapsto K_0(s; \smallmat{\omega\\ \nu_0})$ satisfies the assumptions of Theorems~\ref{T:MLEerror}--\ref{T:SamplingMLE} with $s_0=0$, $y_0=K_0'(0;\theta_0)$.
-By contrast, for the function $(s;\nu)\mapsto K_0(s;\smallmat{\omega_0\\ \nu})$, the analogue of the matrix $H$ from \eqref{RateFunctionImplicitHessianDefinite} vanishes identically.
-Consequently, \eqref{xi0Constraint}--\eqref{EijFormula} arise from requiring $\nu_0$ to be the limiting local maximiser based on the term of constant order in \eqref{SPASAR}.
-This sub-leading term does not become increasingly steep when $n\to\infty$, and for this reason there is no analogue to Theorems~\ref{T:BayesianError}--\ref{T:SamplingMLE} for the full parameter $\theta$.
-However, the approximation error, of order $1/n$ or less, is still asymptotically negligible compared to the inferential uncertainty, which is of order $1/\sqrt{n}$ (for $\omega$) or more (for $\nu$).
+Thus with $\nu=\nu_0$ fixed, the function $(s,\omega)\mapsto K_0(s; \smallmat{\omega\\ \nu_0})$ satisfies the assumptions of Theorems~\ref{T:MLEerror}--\ref{T:SamplingMLEWellSpecified} with $s_0=0$, $y_0=K_0'(0;\theta_0)$, whereas for the function $(s,\nu)\mapsto K_0(s;\smallmat{\omega_0\\ \nu})$ the analogue of the matrix $H$ from \eqref{RateFunctionImplicitHessianDefinite} vanishes identically.
+As a result, the inferential uncertainty for $\nu$ need not decrease as $n\to\infty$; see \refexample{Normal} in \refappendix{Examples} for an instance of this.
+However, \refthm{MLEerrorPartiallyIdentifiable} shows that the MLE approximation error is still negligible in the limit $n\to\infty$.

+The change of variables \eqref{PIChangeOfVariables} is the same one used in Edgeworth expansions, with a separation of scales between the mean, parametrised by $\omega'$, and lower-order fluctuations, parametrised by $\xi$.
+The partially linearised model $\Xi_{w,\nu}$ arises from $X_\theta$ under this rescaling in the limit $n\to\infty$, and in \eqref{xi0Constraint}--\eqref{EijFormula} we give explicit conditions equivalent to the MLE assumption from \refthm{MLEerrorPartiallyIdentifiable}.